South African Police Service: Vehicles

 Through the early-1990s, the police were equipped with smoke and tear-gas dispensing vehicles, tank trucks with water cannons, vehicles that dispensed barbed wire or razor wire to cordon off areas, and a number of rotor and fixed wing aircraft for surveillance, ground force management, rapid deployment of Task Force and specialist teams to crime scenes and VIP personnel movements.
 The RG-12 'Nyala' is on the most commonly used armoured vehicle of the service.
 The Casspir Mine-Resistant Ambush Protected Vehicle is another notable vehicle used by the police.

 Aviation

 As of October 2023, with the arrival of a new helicopter, the SAPS Air Wing operates a fleet of 34 aeroplanes and helicopters.
 The Air Wing has about 50 pilots and 300 other personnel.

+Fleet

+The SAPS Air Wing fleet consists of: